What is fly-tipping?

-You can help us in the fight against fly-tipping by reporting it if you see someone fly-tipping or to report fly-tipped waste.
+You can help us in the fight against fly-tipping by reporting it if you see someone fly-tipping or see fly-tipped waste.
 In both cases, provide as much detail as possible.
 Don't try and tackle the fly-tipper yourself.

 We can’t remove fly-tipping from privately owned land.
 It is the responsibility of the land owner to remove the waste.
 However details of the fly-tipping can be passed to our enforcement team to investigate.

 You will need to tell us:

 - If you know, how many people are involved and what they look like

 - What has been tipped - how much and what it looks like

 - If you know, details of any vehicles involved including make, colour and registration number